 The purpose of the Teach for Texas Loan Repayment Assistance Program (TFTLRAP) is to recruit and retain certified classroom teachers in fields and communities that have a shortage of teachers in Texas.
 To leverage the available funding in the most effective manner, the maximum award amount for state Fiscal Year 2016 is $2,500.

 The application period is now closed.

-First priority was given to qualifying applicants who received loan repayment assistance for the 2013-2014 academic year and have remaining program eligibility.
+First priority will be given to qualifying applicants who received loan repayment assistance for the 2014-2015 academic year and have remaining program eligibility.

-All other applications were ranked according to the following criteria, in order of priority:
+All other applications will be ranked according to the following criteria, in order of priority: